sogeuni/contents/_abs/assorted-tips.md

 - Use "[[here-docs#^ANONHEREDOC0|anonymous here documents]]" to comment out blocks of code, to save having to individually comment out each line with a #.
 See [[here-docs#^COMMENTBLOCK|Example 19-11]].

 - Running a script on a machine that relies on a command that might not be installed is dangerous.
-Use [[filearchiv#^WHATISREF|whatis]] to avoid potential problems with this.
+Use [[file-and-archiving-commands#^WHATISREF|whatis]] to avoid potential problems with this.

 ```bash
 CMD=command1                 # First choice.